 Muscle tension and joint dysfunction are very common problems that many people face on a daily basis.
 Every muscle is attached to bones, and when our muscles have either too much, or not enough tension, there is the possibility for bones and joints to be pulled out of alignment.
 It is no coincidence that most people faced with joint dysfunction are also faced with muscular tension or weakness.

 Sedentary lifestyles and desk work can lead to many postural abnormalities, as well as tight, achy muscles, or even painful spasms.
 On the other hand, labour work or physical exercise can be strenuous on the body and often lead to repetitive stress injuries.
 Is there one “fix-all” remedy for these issues?
 The short answer is “No”.
-However it has been proven that complimenting massage therapy with chiropractic care has shown to help achieve a more rapid recovery and full recovery.
+However it has been proven that complementing massage therapy with chiropractic care has shown to help achieve a more rapid recovery and full recovery.

 You might be wondering “Should I get massage therapy before or after my chiropractic adjustments?”
 It seems like there is no best fit for everyone.
 If a person is suffering from joint dysfunction and receiving frequent chiropractic adjustments, the last thing anyone wants is to have tight muscles pulling them back into poor alignment.
 Massage therapy performed after chiropractic adjustments can help your muscles remain balanced, helping to maintain proper spinal joint alignment.
 Nothing is better than coming in with painful joints and muscles and leaving with a body that is relaxed and well adjusted.